 Every New Year’s Eve, many people wonder how to open champagne.
-During a recent visit to Domaine Chandon in Napa Valley, I learned the proper method for opening bubbly.
+In the video below, I’ll show you how to open champagne the correct way using tips I learned during a visit to Domaine Chandon in Napa Valley.
 The winery is well known for its sparkling wines, made in the classic French methode champenoise style.

 If, for some reason, the cork will not release, try running the neck of the bottle under hot water.
 Freshly opened champagne, if sealed properly, will keep three days in the refrigerator.